The Ultimate Guide to Instagram for Businesses: Part #1

 2. Instagram Name

-Your Instagram name is visible when someone visits your profile directly, or searches you in the search bar.
+Your Instagram name is visible when someone visits your profile directly or searches you in the search bar.
 It appears below your photo and statistics on your Instagram profile.
 Like your username, your name is limited to 30 characters but should be set out in grammatical sentence structure.

-To optimise your appearance in search results, your name and username should be different.
+To optimize your appearance in search results, your name and username should be different.
 A good idea is to include a keyword relating to your business in your name so that users get an idea of what you do from the moment they find you.

 Next up, it’s time to tackle your bio.
 At only 150 characters long, the Instagram bio may not seem like much, but in actual fact could be the difference between a visitor to your profile and a converting customer.
 A well-written bio should demonstrate your brand’s voice while appealing to your target market and explaining what exactly it is that you do.
+Yup, Instagram for businesses can do wonders to your brand awareness, but only if you have a good bio!

 Furthermore, your bio is the only place on your profile that allows you to share a clickable link.
 It’s the perfect place to promote your brand — why not share your latest blog post, or a link to buy tickets to the event you’re putting on?
 To give yourself a chance to showcase your new material, update this link as often as once a week.